Maintenance and washing instructions for your Leela Yoga Rug

-Since no aggressive color stabilizers were used to preserve the color forever a little bit has to go out.
+Since no aggressive & toxic color stabilizers were used to preserve the color forever a little bit has to go out.

-Natural colors work a little differently as we are used to with synthetic dyes.
+Natural colors work a little differently as we are used to with synthetic colors.

 When we were discussing this topic with our dyers, they gave us this example:

 Only we (humans) came up with the concept of permanency.
 We want the things to always be the same.
-But nothing in the Nature wokrs this way.
+But nothing in the Nature works this way.
 Nature is constantly changing.

 Don't worry if the colors fade slightly, it is just a sign that the natural processes were used for production.